DENIOS Ltd

 4 Steps to Finding the Right Spill Pallet

 Current regulation stipulates that containers of oil and fuel cannot be stored outside unless used with 'secondary containment,' such as spill pallets and drip trays (Oil Storage Regulations 2001).
-The reason for this is if one of your containers leaks, then any escaped material will be contained within the spill pallet.
+This is because if one of your containers leaks, then any escaped material will be contained within the spill pallet.
 Secondary containment items should be able to hold 110% of the maximum capacity of the largest tank or drum.

 You are further required to use spill pallets when storing and transferring substances that are hazardous to water to reduce pollution risks to land, surface water, and groundwater.

-Another important point about spill pallets is they allow you to meet your health and safety obligations as an employer by reducing slip and trip risks from leaks and spills.
-Our expert range of spill containment solutions helps to maintain safe and clean working environments that are in full compliance with Canada legislation.
+Another critical point about spill pallets is they allow you to meet your health and safety obligations as an employer by reducing slip and trip risks from leaks and spills.
+Our expert range of spill containment solutions helps maintain safe and clean working environments that fully comply with Canadian legislation.

 DENIOS Know-How

-As the manufacturer and supplier of the CA's largest range of spill pallets, we understand the importance of choosing the right storage and handling solutions for your business.
-To make the decision-making process easier for our customers.
-The experts at DENIOS have got together to create this useful guide for selecting spill pallets.
+As the manufacturer and supplier of the CA's most extensive range of spill pallets, we understand the importance of choosing the proper storage and handling solutions for your business.
+To make the decision-making process more accessible for our customers.
+The experts at DENIOS have created this helpful guide for selecting spill pallets.

 Read on and find out how to choose the right spill pallet for your business...